How to Use Aerius Alpha

 This uses real funds.
 Only trade with money you can afford to lose.
 Always backtest first.

-A live bot connects to Binance via real-time WebSocket, watches the price every second, and places actual buy and sell orders on your behalf.
+A live bot stays connected to your exchange, watches prices with fast, lag-free updates, and places actual buy and sell orders on your behalf.

 How to start a live bot: